Nikigner/Personal-Book-Library/README.md

 # 📚 Personal Book Library (PyQt5)

-Manage your personal digital library of PDF/EPUB files with a sleek, user-friendly desktop app.
+Manage your personal digital library of PDF/EPUB files with a user-friendly desktop app.
 Easily track your reading progress, rate books with stars, and manage everything in one place.

 ![screenshot](https://github.com/user-attachments/assets/5e9f87ba-fa5f-4004-a485-3d0be3c0d39e)

 ---

 ## ✨ Features